 Social Engineering/Phishing Scams

-There are various phishing and social engineering scams that target victims by phone or email claiming that they are from a legitimate company and need to update your account information, issue you a refund, remove a virus on your computer, etc. Never provide personal information over the phone or via email.
-If you believe the caller or email isn’t legitimate, trust your instinct and contact the actual company directly to verify the request.
+There are various phishing and social engineering scams that target victims by phone, email,social media and in person claiming they are from a legitimate company and need to update your account information, issue you a refund, remove a virus on your computer, etc. Never provide personal information over the phone, via email, social media or in person to someone you do not know.
+If you believe the caller or online message isn’t legitimate, trust your instinct and contact the actual company directly to verify the request.

-UMB will never ask for your account or personal information via email, text message or unsolicited phone calls.
+UMB will never ask for your account or personal information via email, text message, social media message or through an unsolicited phone call.
 To report a suspicious email or phone call related to your UMB account, please forward the email or call details to us immediately at firstname.lastname@example.org.

 There are many vulnerable items containing your personal information that you put in your mailbox every day.
 If you are going to be out of town and don’t have a locked mailbox, contact the United States Postal Service (USPS) at 800.275.8777 to request your mail be held or visit their website.
 When mailing items that contain personal information or checks, mail them in a sealed mailbox or drop them at your local post office.